Sven-I-Am/typescript-solid/README.md

    1. this will install the dev dependencies as specified in the `package.json` file
 4. you should now have both typescript and parcel installed for this project development
 5. to start the live compiled Parcel development server run `npm parcel src/index.html` replacing src with the proper directory
-6. If everything goes well you can `ctrl + left-click` to open the `http://localhost:1234` link in your browser
+6. If everything goes well you can now open the `http://localhost:1234` link in your browser
 7. All set!